 Your Phoenix injury attorney at our firm will work tirelessly to calculate the losses your injuries have caused you and see that you receive a settlement that accounts for all these losses.
 The following are some examples of serious injuries caused by accidents in Phoenix, AZ.

 Many people don’t know how the personal injury claim process works, especially when they’ve never submitted an injury claim in Phoenix before.
 When a negligent person has caused you injury, it’s not usually the individual who pays out on your claim.

 For instance, if you are injured in a vehicle collision, it’s the at-fault party’s insurance company that usually pays for your damages.
 That’s what insurance was made for—to protect people from financial liability when they cause injury.
 This goes for most other types of claims as well.

 For example, if you are injured in a slip-and-fall accident at a grocery store, the store owner should have insurance to pay for your losses.

 Dealing with the insurance company can be challenging.
-They don’t like paying out on claims because they lose money when they do.
+They don’t like paying out on personal injury claims because they lose money when they do.
 They may challenge your claim or attempt to place blame on you to lower the worth of your case.
 The more blame that is assigned to you for an accident, the less you can recover in damages.
 This is called comparative negligence.

 Your Phoenix injury lawyer can help you to deal with the at-fault party’s insurance company so you won’t have to worry about receiving a settlement that doesn’t fully compensate you for your losses.